-As the Associate at Alpha Partners, Sam evaluates investment opportunities, contributes to quantitative and qualitative fund analysis, and manages Alpha’s venture network.
+As a Senior Associate at Alpha Partners, Sam evaluates investment opportunities, contributes to quantitative and qualitative fund analysis, and manages Alpha’s venture network.
 He is also the lead Associate for Alpha Partners Technology Merger Corp (APTMC), Alpha Partners’ Special Purpose Acquisition Company.

 Prior to joining Alpha Partners, Sam obtained operator experience building and expanding CPG startups.
 He managed a restaurant in Manhattan where he launched a private label beer brand and auxiliary speakeasy.
 He also directed operations and logistics for a multimillion-dollar chain of restaurants, overseeing the opening of two locations in Logan Airport.
 Sam completed a graduate internship with Alpha Partners.